Queens College Orchestra

 The Queens College Opera, is a five-time winner of the National Opera Association Opera Production Competition.

 Our mission is to give deserving students performing opportunities and exposure to a wide variety of repertoire in both staged productions and scenes.
 Outreach events allow us to broaden our audience and give the community at large a chance to hear our diverse and talented young artists.
 Performance assignments are tailored to students' individual needs in order to best foster the development of musical and dramatic skills.

 Productions have included The Magic Flute, Le Nozze di Figaro, Dido and Aeneas, Hansel and Gretel, Bernstein's Mass, The Rape of Lucretia, Così fan tutte, and at least one world premiere; Bruce Saylor's The Image Maker.
 Scenes range from the familiar to the unexpected, and have included excerpts from The Chocolate Soldier, Der Rosenkavalier, Don Giovanni, Cendrillon, I Capuletti ed i Montecchi, Werther, L'Italiana in Algeri and Pacific Overtures.

-Admission to Opera Studio is by audition.
+Admission to the Opera is by audition.